 The Socio-Religious Condition: Jahiliyyah

-Ultimately each and every tribe and clan, in fact every family, had their special idol to worship.
-On the eve of the Prophet’s emergence some 360 idols were placed in and around the Ka’ba.
+Ultimately each and every tribe and clan, in fact, every family, had their special idol to worship.
+On the eve of the Prophet’s emergence, some 360 idols were placed in and around the Ka’ba.
 The most important of these was Hubal.
 It was a big statue in human form of which a hand having been broken the Quraysh had it remade with gold.
 Two of the idols in the Ka’ba compound were ‘Isaf and Na’ila, placed originally on the spot of the Zamzam well but subsequently removed to a spot near the hills of Safa and Marwah.
-According to pre-Islamic belief, ‘Isaf and Na’ila were originally a man and a woman of Banu Jurhum who were turned into stones on account of their having desecrated the sacred precincts by making love in there.
+According to pre-Islamic belief, ‘Isaf and Na’ila were originally a man and a woman of Banu Jurhum who was turned into stones on account of their having desecrated the sacred precincts by making love in there.16

 The pre-Islamic Arabs used to worship these idols or gods and goddesses in various ways.
 They used to make supplication to them, prostrated themselves before them, made offerings to them, beseeched their favour, sought to please or propitiate them in the belief that they were capable of doing good or harm to man, sacrificed animals on altars dedicated to them, made pilgrimages to their shrines, circumambulated them and drew arrows of divination by them or in their shrines.
 They also used to name themselves after these gods and goddesses, such as ‘Abd Yaghuth, ‘Abd al-‘Uzza, etc. But though thus engrossed in extensive polytheism and idol-worship the pre-Islamic Arabs did not develop any elaborate mythology or involved theology around their gods and goddesses as did the ancient Greeks and the Hindus.
 No trace of such things can be found in the pre-Islamic poetry and traditions.
 This fact further indicates that polytheism and idol worship were not indigenous to the Isma’ilite Arabs but were grafted on to the Abrahamic tradition.